ibm-build-lab/cloud-pak-sandboxes/terraform/cp4ba/README.md

 - `Makefile`: most of the Makefile logic is located in the `terraform/` makefiles (`Makefile` and `*.mk` files) however some specific actions for the Cloud Pak are required, for example, the Cloud Pak validations.
 All these specific actions are in this `Makefile`.

-# Terraform Module to install Cloud Pak for Business Automation
+# Terraform Modules to create a ROKS Cluster, install Db2 and Cloud Pak for Business Automation

+This Terraform modules creates a ROKS Cluster if there is not

-This Terraform Module installs **Cloud Pak for Business Automation** on an Openshift (ROKS) cluster on IBM Cloud.
+installs **Cloud Pak for Business Automation** on an Openshift (ROKS) cluster on IBM Cloud.

 **Module Source**: `git::https://github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//modules/cp4ba`